Lightning vs. Penguins: Betting Trends, Odds, Advanced Stats

 Lightning Betting Insights

-- The Lightning have won 45.5% of their games this season when they've been a moneyline favorite (5-6).
+- The Lightning have been a moneyline favorite 12 times this season, and have finished 5-7 in those games.

-- The Lightning have an implied moneyline win probability of 57.4% in this contest.
+- Based on this matchup's moneyline, the Lightning have an implied win probability of 56.5%.

-- Tampa Bay's 23 matches this season have finished above this game's total of 6.5 goals 13 times.
+- Tampa Bay and its opponent have gone over 6.5 combined goals in 14 of 26 games this season.

 Lightning vs Penguins Additional Info